 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-Strep throat in children
+Strep Throat in Children

 is a throat infection caused by bacteria.
 It is easily spread from person to person.
-Signs and symptoms usually appear 1 to 5 days after your child has been exposed to the strep bacteria.

 Common symptoms include the following:

 - Sore, red, and swollen throat

 - Fever and headache